 Wouldn’t believe it is a better way of putting it.

 He’d never get to see those green eyes again, except in his dreams.

-That’s why Snape found himself at Godric’s Hollow, the night it happened.
+That’s why Severus found himself at Godric’s Hollow, the night it happened.

 The dead house.
 The walls fell in.